Mic92/flake-fmt/README.md

 ## Requirements

 - Nix with flakes enabled
-- Git (for detecting repository root and caching)
 - A flake with a `formatter` output defined

 ## Example flake with formatter